Why Journaling Matters

 Building the Habit

-Consistency beats perfection.
+Consistency will always win over perfection.
 Try these gentle approaches:

 Time triggers work better than reminders.
 Pair bujo with your morning coffee or evening tea.
 The ritual reinforces the habit.